Guide

 • Is your gross income above your age-based exemption limit?
 YES - mandatory

-• Was tax deducted from your salary, FD interest, or any payment to you?
+• Was tax deducted from your salary, FD interest, or any payment?
 YES - file to get your refund

 • Do you have any foreign assets or income?
 YES - mandatory